ChigboIO/pup/README.md

 ## Running the tests

 Test files are placed inside the spec folder including the unit tests and the integration tests.
 You can run the tests from your command line client by typing `rspec spec`

+## Limitation

+**Pup** is still in an evolving stage, but is targeted at being one of the most used micro framework for developing simple web application for the web.
+However, there is still a long way to go and we are calling on you to bring it closer to it's target.
+The following are yet to be implemented in Pup.

+* Migration - Managing your database status separately
+* Executables - Scripts that can perform operations in application _(start server, run migrations, etc)_
+* Supports for other templating engine
+* Support for other database managment systems
+* ...and more

 ## Development